 \section{Introduction}

 The interplay of disorder and interaction is one of the central problems of condensed matter physics.
 It gives rise to a plethora of fundamental phenomena including metal-insulator and superconductor-insulator transitions, `bad metals', spin and electron glasses, to mention just few \cite{Mott2001, Altshuler1, Lee, Gantmakher, de2006random, Pollak}.
-Recently some of these traditionally condensed matter topics have become also the subject of interest in systems of ultracold atoms in optical traps \cite{Bloch, DeMarco}.
+Recently some of these traditionally condensed matter topics have also become a subject of interest in systems of ultracold atoms in optical traps \cite{Bloch, DeMarco}.

 A paradigmatic platform to study these phenomena in a quantum ensemble of interacting particles is the seminal Hubbard model \cite{Hubbard} with its very rich and complicated physics.
-In this Article we consider a simplified version of this model for identical fermions with a short-range attractive interaction in the limiting regime of a low density and a strong site disorder.
-Assuming the intersite hopping parameter to be small compared to both the interaction and the disorder we get the system where the quantumness of particles is suppressed (except for the fermionic statistics) and they may be considered as located on different lattice sites \cite{Anderson1958}.
+In this Article we consider a simplified version of this model for identical fermions with a short-range attractive interaction in the limiting regime of low density and strong site disorder.
+Assuming the intersite hopping parameter to be small compared to both the interaction and the disorder we get a system where the quantumness of particles is suppressed (except for the fermionic statistics) and they may be considered as located on different lattice sites \cite{Anderson1958}.
 Finding the ground state and correlation functions for this kind of electron glass reduces to a statistical but still rather complicated problem.
 The particles can form clusters whose size distribution is determined by the relative strength of the interaction and the disorder.